Aaron Hill turns 40 today.

 On our franchise leader board, Leal is 14th in bWAR at 10.6, 9th in innings pitched and 11th in wins.

 Happy birthday, Luis.
 I hope it is a good one.

-And it is Anthony Kay’s 26th birthday.
-He is listed to pitch in today’s game.
+And it is Anthony Kay’s 27th birthday.
+He pitched in yesterday’s game.